33rd Summer Course in EU Law: 22 June - 1 July 2020

 Online booking open

-If you are interested to book student accommodation then please look at Stamford Street Halls of Residence (ensuite room) where we have limited availability.
-Please refer to the Accommodation section below for further information.
+If you are interested to book student accommodation then please look at College Hall where we have limited accommodation available (to be booked via the Centre of European Law).
+Please refer to the accommodation section below for further information.

 The tuition fee includes a dinner.